AndrewAnnex/geomesa/geomesa-blobstore/README.md

 `FileHandler` implementations are loaded at runtime by the Java ServiceLoader.
 As such, available implementations should have their classname registered in `META-INF/services/org.locationtech.geomesa.blob.core.handlers.FileHandler`.

+## Scala and Java api

+The BlobStore can be used programmatically via the Scala or Java apis.
+The Java api is provided as a convenience wrapper for the Scala api.
+The BlobStore can also be used in a light-weight manner by directly ingesting byte arrays paired with metadata string maps.

 ## REST api

 The RESTful api for the Blobstore can be easily utilized via cURL.